Tierragreen/flexible-notification-system/README.md

 ---

+## Testing & Validation
+Each project folder contains a dedicated README file with:
+- Compilation instructions
+- Execution steps
+- Runtime behavior expectations
+- Verification guidelines that allow validation without inspecting source code

+This ensures the system can be trusted and evaluated by new developers or reviewers.

+---
+## Intended Audience
+This repository is structured so that a new developer can:
+- Understand the system architecture
+- Compile and run the software
+- Extend functionality safely
+- Maintain the system without rewrites

+---

 ## Repository Usage
-Each project folder contains:
+Each project folder includes:
 - Source code
-- Project-specific README
+- Project-specific documentation
-- Documentation relevant to that phase of development
+- Testing and verification guidelines

-This structure follows GitHub best practices for clarity, maintainability, and onboarding.
+This structure follows GitHub best practices and allows a new developer to understand, run, test, and maintain the software with minimal effort.